yiisoft/yii2/docs/guide/structure-filters.md

 ### Authentication Method Filters <a name="auth-method-filters"></a>

-Authentication method filters are used to authenticate a user based using various methods, such as [HTTP Basic Auth](http://en.wikipedia.org/wiki/Basic_access_authentication), [OAuth 2](http://oauth.net/2/).
+Authentication method filters are used to authenticate a user using various methods, such as [HTTP Basic Auth](http://en.wikipedia.org/wiki/Basic_access_authentication), [OAuth 2](http://oauth.net/2/).
 These filter classes are all under the `yii\filters\auth` namespace.